Skip to main content

 10. Zendesk

 Best fit.
 Mid-to-large enterprises already standardized on Zendesk who want AI that makes their existing agent pool more productive across markets.
-For teams looking beyond Zendesk's AI ceiling, see our guide to Zendesk alternatives in 2026.

 Want to see multilingual AI support in action on your stack?
 Book a live demo or watch an on-demand walkthrough.